 How to Plant Garlic in a Container

-Step 4: Nurture Your Garlic
+Step 4: How to Fertilise Garlic

 - The new shoots will appear and when they are about 15cm tall, it’s time to fertilise again with liquid nutrients.

-- Most importantly keep weeds at bay (garlic has a big appetite and doesn’t like competition)!
+- Most importantly keep weeds at bay.
+Garlic has a big appetite and doesn’t like competition!

-Step 5: Harvest (the fun part!)
+Step 5: How to Harvest Garlic

 - Keep a record of when you plant so you know the time your garlic variety is likely to mature.

-- You have a window of opportunity to harvest – too soon and it will look like an onion (the segments and papery wrapper will not yet be formed).
+- You have a window of opportunity to harvest.
+Too soon and it will look like an onion.
+The segments and papery wrapper will not yet be formed.

 - As a guideline, harvest hard neck garlic when roughly 1/3 – 1/2 the leaves are brown and wilted.
 Harvest soft neck varieties when the bottom few leaves start dying off or the garlic falls over.
 If you’re not sure, pull out one bulb to test it is fully formed before harvesting the whole crop.

 - Dig or gently pull up the whole plant.
 I don’t recommend using a garden fork or you can accidentally spear your bulb, like I did the first time!
 Watch out for earthworms that love to party around the roots.